Top 10 ways to prevent skin cancer

 Check for moles on a regular basis, especially if there is a history of skin cancer in your family.
 The best way to check is to stand naked in front of a mirror and beginning with the face work your way down, using a handheld mirror for difficult-to-see places.
 Be on the lookout for changes in moles, especially any new black-coloured moles or changes in size, shape, outline, colour or feel.
 Notify your dermatologist immediately if you see any changes.

 Don’t get burned

 The damage sunburns can cause doesn’t go away when the redness fades.
 That damage can develop into skin cancer years, and even decades, later.
 Your risk of developing skin cancer actually doubles if you’ve had five or more sunburns in your lifetime - so don’t get burned!
 Have fun in the sun, but always protect yourself and your children to lower the risk of skin cancer.
-While there is no consensus as to the reason, those with dark skin experience skin cancer at a lower rate but the disease is more likely to be deadly.
+While there is no consensus as to the reason, those with dark skin experience a lower rate or skin cancer but the disease is more likely to be deadly.

 Cover up that skin